 Are you looking to quickly find the advantages and disadvantages of AICPA group life insurance plans?
-You’ve come to the right place.
+How does it match up with policies from the top life insurance companies?
+What about rates and options?
+If you’re looking for answers to these questions, you’ve come to the right place.
 Today, we’re going to cover the AICPA life insurance plans pros and cons.
 By the end of this post you’ll be able to see if AICPA can offer you the best deal on life insurance.

 >>Related: AICPA Life Insurance Reviews

 There are many CPAs who are members of the AICPA organization.
 We wanted to dive into the life insurance policies that AICPA offers its members so you can make an informed decision on your life insurance needs.
 Since our overall review of AICPA’s life insurance options is not glowing- we still believe they’re an excellent organization due to their advocacy and the wonderful education that they provide their members.

 When reviewing our pros and cons below, your first reaction may be that we wouldn’t endorse AICPA or any of their life insurance plans.
 For the majority of individuals, we typically will recommend buying from the best life insurance companies- but there are special cases to be made for AICPA that you’ll be able to read below.

 Ok- it’s not all doom and gloom.
 Let’s now look at the positives of AICPA.

 AICPA offers a no exam simplified issue policy with their CPA Life Increasing Term.
 This is a good option for shoppers who can’t get a fully underwritten policy because of a preexisting health condition.
 However, there are many other companies who offer No Exam life insurance (and probably at a cheaper rate).